RWS/studio-api-docs/apiconcepts/translationmemory/creating_the_translation_provider.md

 Serializing and Loading State
 -----
-When a translation provider is added to an SDL Trados Studio 2017 project, two pieces of information are serialized: the URI and the additional state.
+When a translation provider is added to an Trados Studio project, two pieces of information are serialized: the URI and the additional state.
 The additional state can take the form of additional settings required by the translation provider.

 Serialization of state is done using the SerializeState method.
 The translation provider implementation is free to determine the format that it serializes its state in.
-SDL Trados Studio 2017 will only store this state information in the project.
+Trados Studio will only store this state information in the project.
 Also, the state information is included in packages, so it is not recommended to include sensitive information like credentials in there.
 There is a seperate mechanism for credentials and other user specific settings.
 For more details on this mechanism, refer to the Authentication section in Creating the Translation Provider Factory.